 Impact breccias are fractal objects – they look the same regardless of the scale that you look at them.
 The clasts have a large range in size.
 On the left, below, is a photograph of a sawn face of lunar meteorite NWA 5000, about 12 cm high and 8 cm wide.
 In the middle is an enlarged image of the portion within the yellow rectangle on the left.
 Similarly, on the right is an enlargement of the area within the yellow rectangle of the middle.
 This fractal characteristic is important because in some terrestrial sedimentary rocks clasts sizes have been sorted.

 Terrestrial Rocks That Are Not Impact Breccias

 Breccias occur on Earth, too, and some rare ones were produced by the impact of meteorites.
 Most terrestrial breccias, as well as rocks that are not breccias but look like breccias, were produced by other processes such as faulting, sedimentation, and volcanism.
 All of the photos below were sent to me by people who wanted to know if the rocks were meteorites.
 None of them have self-evident fusion crusts, so I think, but do not know for certain, that all are terrestrial rocks.
 Several are pyroclastic (volcaniclastic) rocks or porphyritic basalts.
-I’ve been sent photos of breccia-like “rocks” that I’m rather certain were just broken pieces of concrete.
+I have been sent photos of breccia-like “rocks” that I am rather certain were just broken pieces of concrete.